Neotys-Labs/AppDynamics/README.md

 ## AppDynamics Metric Paths

-- You can monitor more than one metrics in the same AppDynamics action.
+- You can monitor more than one metric in the same AppDynamics Action.
 Metric paths are separated by a line break.

 - How to get Metric Path from AppDynamics UI<br />
-    - Go to the monitored application
+    - Go to the monitored application.
-    - Click Metric Browser
+    - Click Metric Browser.
-    - Select a metric that you want to monitor
+    - Select a metric that you want to monitor.
-    - Right click and select 'Copy Full Path'
+    - Right click and select 'Copy Full Path'.
-    - Paste it in the appDynamicsMetricPaths parameter in NeoLoad
+    - Paste it in the appDynamicsMetricPaths parameter in NeoLoad.
     <p align="center"><img src="/screenshots/AppDynamicsMetricPaths.png" alt="AppDynamics Metric Paths" /></p>

 - You can use the wildcards in Metric Path.
 The maximum metric number per Metric Path sent from AppDynamics is limited to 200.
 See more details at [Metric Path Wildcards](https://docs.appdynamics.com/display/PRO45/Metric+and+Snapshot+API#MetricandSnapshotAPI-usingwildcards)